Maritime Transport Act 1994

 You could also call this:

-"What happens when you get a fine for breaking a boat rule"
+"A fine you get for breaking a navigation rule"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.